Ski Mountaineering Course

 Alpine touring or Telemark skis no wider than 105mm wide underfoot without too much tip and tail rocker.

 Some ski manufacturers make skins pre cut for your skis.
 Otherwise they need to have coverage over most of the ski.
 The edge needs to showing and no base showing between the edge of the ski and the skin for about 80% of the skis length.

 Lightweight alpine touring or telemark bindings.
-The pin style toes are the lightest and tour the best.
+For AT, the pin style toes are the lightest and tour the best.

 Lightweight 2-3 buckle touring boots are the best, but any alpine touring or telemark boot will do.

 Alpine Touring binding companies all make a ski crampon to fit their bindings.
 For Tele bindings, there are some adapters that mount to your ski to slide a ski crampon on.

 Technical & Avalanche Safety Gear

 Lightweight aluminum 10-point boot crampons are preferred.
 Some of the best ski boot crampons are aluminum with steel front points.

 Ice Axe *

 You must have a short ice axe regardless of you height.
 No longer than 60cm, 50-55cm is preferred.
 Skiing with a long axe on your pack is not a good idea.